loader image

 Tanaya Edwards

-Tanaya is a proud Ngarigo and Yuin Woman, Tanaya’s diverse skillset has been developed through a breadth of experience including Business Support Officer at the AHO and an Administrative Support Officer at the NSW Police Force.
+Tanaya is a proud Ngarigo and Yuin Woman.
+Tanaya’s diverse skillset has been developed through a breadth of experience, including a Business Support Officer at the AHO and an Administrative Support Officer at the NSW Police Force.
+Tanaya is the Chair of the NATSIHA Youth Round Table

 Phillip Jose